Liqwid-Labs/agora/agora/Agora/Effect/README.md

 useful:

--   Validators should be specific enough to prevent unwanted behaviour; generality in validators leaves more room for accidents and exploitation.
+-   Validators should be specific enough to prevent unwanted behavior; generality in validators leaves more room for accidents and exploitation.
 -   Consider what data could be provided to validators through the datum.
 More and better information may prove helpful in writing